dianakaal/coding-practice-2024/README.md

 - The data from article-content.js should be stored in the database instead of a file.
 Preferable with Mongoose.
 - Upvoting on an article shows that you already upvoted, then you did not.
 - Add a "logged out" page
+- Ensure that the token being sent from the frontend is still valid.
+-

 # Troubleshooting